Here at The Court, we want everyone to be able to enjoy the magic of theatre. Therefore, we are well prepared to help those requiring special access.

 Audio Described Performances

 In our audio described performances blind and visually impaired audience members attend a touch tour before the performance.
 This is an opportunity to touch the set, props and costumes and to get an idea of the scale and visual components of the production.
 The audience members then listen to introductory notes, which give more detail on the design elements and themes of the show.
-During the performance, the audience members listen to live audio descriptions on headsets, which compliment the dialogue with details of visual storytelling to ensure blind and visually impaired audience members are able to fully engage in the production.
+During the performance, the audience members listen to live audio descriptions on headsets, which complement the dialogue with details of visual storytelling to ensure blind and visually impaired audience members are able to fully engage in the production.

 Where is The Court?